TiggyWiggler/zabbix-map/README.md

 Data within Zabbix is used as the source for the map structure and the result are output to a Zabbix Map.

 Note: This is my first ever C project.
 I am NOT an expert and I make no claim that the code contained in this project is optimised or expertly written.
-Assume this code was built by an idiot barely capable or bashing two rocks together and we should get on fine.
+Assume this code was built by an idiot barely capable of bashing two rocks together and we should get on fine.

 ## Prerequisites
  - curl